INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 Together they explore several key design strategies, compensation options and legal considerations for organizations to address as they reexamine their approach.

-If you’re a health care executive, board member or strategic legal advisor – you won’t want to miss this!
+If you’re a healthcare executive, board member or strategic legal advisor – you won’t want to miss this!

 Revisit RN Workforce Strategies to Address Re-energized Unions Amid Worker Shortages